Lauren I. Mechaly focuses her practice on elder law, special needs planning, estate planning and estate administration.

 Prior to joining Schenck Price, Lauren was an associate in the Private Clients, Trusts & Estates group of a large firm in New York City.

-- Included on the list of "Bergen County's Top Lawyers 2020" by Bergen Magazine, in the category of Trusts & Estates, Wills & Probate
+- Included on the list of "Bergen County's Top Lawyers" in 2020 and 2021 by Bergen Magazine, in the category of Trusts & Estates, Wills & Probate*

 - Repeatedly selected to the New York Rising Stars list, featured in New York Metro - Super Lawyers*